Junazidomi/Data-Science/Data-Science-prediction-projects/StudentPerformAnalysis/README.md

 ### Background
 ### Purpose

+The purpose of the Student Test Score Predictions is to help teachers and parent monitor student progress, particularly in monitoring test scores based on student`s internal and external conditions, as well as supporting decision-making to improve the student learning process.

 ## Data Understanding

 This dataset provides a comprehensive overview of various factors affecting student performance in exams It includes information on study, habits, attedance, parental involvement, and other aspects influencing academic success.
 Dataset:[Student Performance Dataset](https://www.kaggle.com/datasets/lainguyn123/student-performance-factors).